Kiera

 Intro

 How attached are you to your phone?
 Can't you live without it?
 Or do you sometimes deliberately put it away?
-ATTACHED dives into the world of Amsterdam's young people and their online world.
-Young people struggle with questions such as: how do you find a healthy balance between the digital and the real world?
-When does a digital connection become addictive instead of enriching?
-What does it take to have a healthy relationship with your phone and is that even possible?
-ATTACHED is a journey between connecting and letting go, and a call for change.
+ATTACHED dives into the digital world of young people in Amsterdam.
+They wrestle with questions like: how do you find a healthy balance between digital life and real life?
+When does a digital connection shift from enriching to addictive?
+Is it possible to build a healthy relationship with your phone, and if so, what would that take?
+ATTACHED gives these young voices space to be heard and provides a platform to showcase their ideas for a digital world that is positive, healthy, and safe.

 We believe that things can and should be done differently.